crazylazylife/Crowd-Behaviour-Analysis/README.md

 My training might be faulty, owing to these constant changes in setting for training.
 As far as the effort given to complete the process in least specifications, I hope the training was carried out properly.*
 ## Future Target ##
 * Improve performance of the model.
 * Try out some other video classification model, like I3D, et cetra.
+(Need a machine with a little higher configuration)